 2022 Santa Fe SUV PHEV comes in two trim levels, with an average price that is $205 more compared to its rivals.

-2022 Santa Fe SUV PHEV has a 5-star NHTSA overall crash safety rating, like all of its peers.
+2022 Santa Fe SUV PHEV has a 5-star NHTSA overall crash safety rating, which is higher than the average among other competing models.
 Furthermore, it has higher than average ratings for all three crash tests: Front, Side, and Side Plole.
-Customers have filed fifty-four complaints, which is more than the average for its rivals.
-There are also three recalls issued by Hyundai, which by itself is a relatively high number.
+Customers have filed ninety-eight complaints, which is more than the average for its rivals.
+There are also four recalls issued by Hyundai, which by itself is a relatively high number.